Part 2 : What strokes do you see?

 It is also useful as an aid for creating deception, giving the appearance of having “time” in which to play the shuttle.
 I have found this to be a most useful aid when teaching novice players.

-Encourage EP (early preparation) everywhere, I promise that you will not be disappointed by the effect this has in your players development.
+Encourage EP (early preparation) everywhere, I promise that you will not be disappointed by the effect this has on your players’ development.

 4 Hand Cocking and Racket Position for Power